This post may include affiliate links. Thank you for your support.

 • ¼-½ tsp Crushed Red Pepper Flakes – adjust to taste

-• 1 1/2 tsp finely chopped Flat-leaf Parsley Leaves - plus more for garnish
+• 1 1/2 tsp Flat-leaf Parsley Leaves – finely chopped; plus more for garnish

 Instructions

-• Marinate in fridge: While the mushrooms are still warm, add them to the marinade (SEE NOTES).
+• Marinate Mushrooms in Fridge: While the mushrooms are still warm, add them to the marinade (SEE NOTES).
 Gently stir to combine and coat.
 Taste the marinade and adjust for seasoning if desired.
 Cover the bowl tightly with plastic wrap.
 Transfer to the refrigerator and allow to marinate for at least 5 minutes (or up to 10 days), stirring the mushrooms occasionally.
 For the best taste, I recommend allowing the mushrooms to marinate for at least 8 hours.

 Notes